LexiPugh/world-life-expectancy/README.md

 ### Link to the Tableau Public Workbook

-Here's my Tableau Public workbook if you'd like to take a closer look at my visualizations and interact with the dashboard!
+Though I did complete the visualizations in Tableau Desktop, I uploaded my workbook to Tableau Public for easy sharing!
+Here's my Tableau Public workbook if you'd like to take a closer look at my visualizations and interact with the dashboard.
 I also attached screenshots below of some key visualizations if you'd just like a brief preview of what I did.

 [Click Here to View the Workbook on Tableau Public!](https://public.tableau.com/views/LexiPughWorldLifeExpectancyProject/Top5vs_Bottom5?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)